Binoculars with stand

 User looks through binoculars

 The binoculars sit with Velcro strap on a tilting stand.
-The binoculars and the stand can be attached to the user’s variable “third hand” (see tip for stand), attached by a screw.
+The binoculars and the stand can be attached to the user’s variable “third hand” (see related tip), attached by a screw.
 Binoculars are fitted with a loop and stored in a holder on the window sill.

 The user focuses binoculars with his nose.
 A white line marks where the binoculars are perfectly focused.